dishak14/pes_4bcounter/README.md

 ## INTRODUCTION

 In this repository we have followed the rtl to tapeout flow for a 4 bit up down counter.
-The code for 4 bit up down counter is written in the Hardware Discriptive Langugae Verilog.
+The code for 4 bit up down counter is written in the Hardware Discriptive Language (Verilog).
 The code has been provided in the files for this repository.
 We have written a testbench file in verilog to test the simulation results for our 4 bit up down counter.

 # SIMULATION RESULTS